Download SQL Server Management Studio (SSMS)

 The SQL Server PowerShell module is a separate install through the PowerShell Gallery.
 For more information, see Download SQL Server PowerShell Module.

-For details and more information about what's new in this release, see SSMS release notes.
+For details and more information about what's new in this release, see Release notes for SQL Server Management Studio.

 This article is for the latest version of SSMS only.
 To download previous versions of SSMS, visit Previous SSMS releases.